oracle-livelabs/oic/oic-gen3/experiential/get-started-rpa/setup-robot-environment/setup-robot-environment.md

 3. Follow the **Installation Instructions** on the Java Downloads page.

-## Task 2: Obtain OCI access details

-Configure connection security between the robot and designated OIC instance.
-This includes obtaining the security credentials from the tenancy and designated OIC instance.
-The gathered information will be required in the next task.

-1. Start from the Application Integration From the OCI console, navigate to

-## Task 3: Download and Install the Robot Agent
+## Task 2: Download and Configure the Robot Agent

 The Robot Agent must be downloaded and installed on your local host.
 The agent is downloaded from the Oracle Integration 3 console.
 During installation, you associate the agent with the OIC 3 instance where the robot flow will be built and run.